Atlant Security © 2023. All rights reserved

-This article aims to be vendor-neutral, that is why the image below does not list any company or vendor names.
-But it gives you a good idea of how many defensive measures and defensive categories have to be taken care of to ensure cloud security.
+This article aims to be vendor-neutral; this is why the image below does not list any company or vendor names.
+But it gives you a good idea of how many defensive measures and defensive categories have to be taken care of to establish solid cloud security.

 Cloud security is the combination of people, processes, technology, and infrastructure providing secure and always available services without reliance on internal corporate infrastructure.